Skip to main content

 Emergencies and violent incidents in school districts are critical issues that must be addressed in an expeditious and effective manner.
 Districts are required to develop a District-wide School Safety Plan designed to prevent or minimize the effects of serious violent incidents and emergencies and to facilitate the coordination of the district with local and county resources in the event of such incidents or emergencies.

 The District-wide Plan is responsive to the needs of all schools within the district and is consistent with the more detailed emergency response plans required at the school building level.
 Districts are at risk of a wide variety of acts of violence, natural, and technological disasters.
-To address these threats, the State of New York has enacted the Safe Schools Against Violence in Education (SAVE) law.
+To address these threats, the State of New York has enacted the Safe Schools against Violence in Education (SAVE) law.

 This component of Project SAVE is a comprehensive planning effort that addresses risk reduction/prevention, response, and recovery with respect to a variety of emergencies in the school district and its schools.